Brad Officer, Short Sale Realtor in Jacksonville FL

 How to Qualify for a Short Sale

 Over 40% of FLORIDA home owners with mortgages are still upside down.
-That's the latest stats as of September, 2013.
-Qualifying for a short sale has gotten much easier in 2014.
+Qualifying for a short sale has gotten much easier in 2015.
 The banks have finally started agreeing that people need out of these heavily underwater mortgages in Florida.
 These tend to be the only true qualifications for a short sale:

 - Seller Hardship: The Seller must have a hardship caused by one of the EXAMPLES below.
 The banks want this in a typed, dated, and signed letter submitted with the sales contract.
 (A hardship letter).